ritza-co/abbey/article.md

 In the cloned repository you have a new Terraform configuration file, `workspace/abbeytest/main.tf`.
 Open it and take a look.
 You can see that Abbey and AWS are present as Terraform providers at the top.
 The majority of the configuration is the `resource "abbey_grant_kit" "IAM_membership" {` section.
 A grant kit consists of:
 - A name and description
 - A workflow, which can have several steps that regulate how access is given.
 In our file, it's a simple one step approval by an administrator.
-- A policy, which is not present in our file, but has conditions that can automatically deny a user access to a resource to save adminstrators time.
+- A policy, which is not present in our file, but has conditions that can automatically deny a user access to a resource to save administrators time.
+Policies don't use HCL, but rather the [Open Policy Agent](https://www.openpolicyagent.org/) Rego format.
+Here is where you could [add an expiry condition](https://docs.abbey.io/use-cases/time-based-access/expire-after-a-duration) similar to `DateLessThan` in AWS.
 - An output, which describes what should happen if access is approved.
 In our file, Abbey gives access by adding a user to a group in the `access.tf` configuration file.

 At the bottom, the file contains resources.
 This could be a database or role.
 In our case the resource is a user group.